Order of Visit: High Point #25

 Most state high points include Mountain, Peak or Hill in their name.
 But Delaware doesn’t have any mountains.
 So why is this state high point called an Ebright Azimuth?
 And is it true that it isn’t actually the state’s highest natural point?

 The origin story of Ebright Azimuth begins with James and Grant Ebright, who once owned the property where the geodetic survey marker now sits.
-Ebright Road was named after their land, so it’s not a huge surprise that local surveyors also used the road’s name when designating the brass benchmark placed there.
+Ebright Road was named after their land, so it’s not surprising that local surveyors also used the same name when designating the brass benchmark placed there.

+The word Azimuth is derived from the Arabic word as-sumüt, meaning “the directions.”
 An azimuth is an angular measurement on a sphere (like our planet).
 Usually measured in degrees, the concept is commonly used in navigation, astronomy, engineering, mapmaking and surveying.
-The word is derived from the Arabic word as-sumüt, meaning “the directions.”
+The word is

-Thus, Ebright Azimuth is just a routine name designating the user’s location (Ebright Road) when taking other survey measurement.
-When put into the ground, the Ebright Road benchmark was measured at 447.85 feet above sea level, which was believed to be the highest natural point in the state of Delaware.
+Thus, Ebright Azimuth is just a routine name designating the user’s location (Ebright Road) when taking other survey measurements.
+When put into the ground, the Ebright Road survey benchmark was measured at 447.85 feet above sea level, which, at the time, was believed to be the highest natural point in the state of Delaware.

 However, in 2007, additional survey by the Delaware Geological Survey (DGS) and National Geodeic Survey (NGS) indicated that several areas about 300 yards west of the Ebright Road had an elevation of approximately two feet higher than the Ebright benchmark.

-In fact, you might have noticed the bright blue sign on Ebright Road doesn’t actually claim to be the state highest geologic point.
+In fact, you might have noticed the bright blue sign on Ebright Road doesn’t claim to be the state’s highest point.
 It merely says it’s “in the vicinity of” the highest natural elevation.

 TRIP SUMMARY

-After needing two attempts to summit Borah Peak (Idaho’s nerve wracking high point) a few months ago, visiting Delaware’s high point was a walk in the park.
+After needing two attempts to summit Borah Peak (Idaho’s nerve-wracking high point) a few months ago, my visit to Delaware’s high point was a walk in the park.

 At a meager 447 feet above sea level, Ebright Azimuth requires no skill or physical stamina beyond getting out of your car.
-It may have been the most mellow state high point since our stops at Britton Hill (in Florida) or Jerimoth Hill (Rhode Island).
+It may have been my most mellow state high point since stopping at Britton Hill (in Florida) or Jerimoth Hill (Rhode Island).

-During our ride out there, I was a little worried we might have a bit of trouble on the roads.
+During our ride out to Delaware, I was a little worried we might have a bit of trouble on the roads.
 The East Coast received more than a foot of snow just a few days before our visit.
-Would the high point marker be buried under a pile of snow and treacherous ice?
+Would the high point marker be buried under a snow pile or treacherous ice?

-There isn’t any sort of designated parking lot for Ebright Azimuth visitors, so we ended up parking in the residential neighborhood immediately across the street and walking back to the sign.
+There wasn’t any sort of designated parking lot for Ebright Azimuth visitors, so we ended up parking in the residential neighborhood immediately across the street and walking back to the sign.

-I use the heel of my shoe to wipe the 1/4 inch of mud away and reveal the disc underneath.
-And grabbed a handful of nearby snow to clean the etched letters on the monument to the point where you could actually read it.
-And with a little effort, I’d successfully found my 25th state hight point!
+I used the heel of my shoe to wipe the 1/4 inch of mud away and reveal the disc underneath.
+Then, I grabbed a handful of nearby snow to clean the etched letters on the monument to the point where you could actually read it.
+With just a little effort, I’d successfully found my 25th state hight point!
 Woohoo.
 Halfway there!

-Then it was time to head back to the car for the return drive to New Jersey.
-I really got a bit of a kick of checking off another high point with such little effort.
-2020 had been a crazy year all around, and few things in life were that easy.
+After 10 minutes, it was time to head back to the car for the return drive to New Jersey.
+I got a bit of a kick of checking off one more high point with such little effort.
+2020 had been a crazy year all around, and few things in life were this easy.

 details